himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 # License

-This project is intended for educational and learning purposes only.
+This practical is intended for educational and learning purposes only.